shakacode/react_on_rails_pro/spec/execjs-compatible-dummy/README.md

-# Example of React on Rails Pro Using Default @rails/webpacker Configuration And ExecJS as The JS Renderer
+# Example of React on Rails Pro Using Default @rails/webpacker Configuration and ExecJS as the JS Renderer

 ## Installation